skyleraiguy/NeuralScan-app/README.md

 ## License

-This project is licensed under [LICENSE](https://github.com/suntzu22/NeuralScan/blob/main/LICENSE).
+This project is licensed under [MIT LICENSE](https://github.com/suntzu22/NeuralScan/blob/main/LICENSE).
 See the LICENSE file for details.